Exoskeleton: The intelligent solution for minimizing workloads in logistics?

 - More even load distribution when lifting, moving and handling heavy objects

-- Reduction of safety risks through mix of function and protection (e.g. through certain surfaces)
+- Reduction of safety risks through a mix of function and protection (e.g. through certain surfaces)

-- Reduction of vibrations that, if sustained, promote the risk of musculoskeletal disorders (MSDs)
+- Reduction of vibrations which, if sustained, increase the risk of musculoskeletal disorders (MSDs)

-In short, an exoskeleton increases workplace safety, reduces wear and tear on many individual work steps, and at the same time increases efficiency in the subsegment in question.
+In short, an exoskeleton increases workplace safety, reduces the wear and tear of many individual work steps and at the same time increases efficiency in the relevant sub-segment.

 Forms and variants of an exoskeleton

 There are different versions that are suitable for use in logistics.
-These include, for example, pneumatic exohands, which are practically similar to a glove, but which support power transmission and thus provide assistance with fine motor tasks.
-Handling in the small parts warehouse can thus also be supported during longer operating times.
+These include, for example, pneumatic exo hands, which are practically similar to a glove, but which support power transmission and therefore help with fine motor tasks.
+Handling in the small parts warehouse can therefore also be supported during longer periods of use.

-Assembly line areas or packing workstations also represent a possible area of application, because here the operator adopts a forward-bending posture, over a longer period of time - with consequences for the lumbar vertebrae.
-But order pickers also have to remove heavy loads from floor positions, which puts a lot of strain on their backs.
+Another possible area of application is in assembly line areas or packing workstations, where the operator adopts a bent-forward posture for long periods of time - with consequences for the lumbar vertebrae.
+But order pickers also have to remove heavy loads from floor stations, which puts a lot of strain on their backs.

-To be noted: A basic distinction can be made between active and passive exoskeletons.
-The former variant is powered by battery, direct power supply or compressed air, whereas passive systems better cushion and evenly distribute the weight pickup.
+Please note: a basic distinction can be made between active and passive exoskeletons.
+The former is powered by a rechargeable battery, direct power supply or compressed air, whereas passive systems are better at cushioning and evenly distributing the weight.

-Excursus: Exoskeleton in industry - ergoskeletons or robotic suits
+Excursus: exoskeleton in industry - ergoskeletons or robot suits

-Constant heavy lifting, moving and the like reduces the performance of every employee in the long run.
-And since qualified employees are the most important resource in the company, this also explains the efforts to use appropriate exoskeletons specifically for use in industry and logistics.
-They are at the heart of trials and prototypes used primarily in the automotive industry.
-For example, an exoskeleton is worn on the back of the legs to support them and be used as needed (based on the degree of stiffening).
+Constant heavy lifting, shifting, etc. reduces the performance of every employee in the long term.
+And since qualified employees are the company's most important resource, this also explains the efforts to use exoskeletons specifically for use in industry and logistics.
+They are at the center of tests and prototypes that are primarily used in the automotive industry.
+For example, an exoskeleton is worn on the back of the legs in order to support them and be used as required (based on the degree of stiffening).

-The highlight: Where new production areas are being created anyway, exoskeletons are already part of the planning.
-The workforce is aging, so the importance of an ergonomic work environment is increasing.
-The task of an exoskeleton is therefore both work facilitation and prevention, especially with a focus on the musculoskeletal area.
-Basically, everything that is applied to the body from the outside and supports it at certain points is considered an exoskeleton.
+The highlight: where new production areas are being created anyway, exoskeletons are already part of the planning.
+The workforce is getting older, so the importance of an ergonomic working environment is increasing.
+The task of an exoskeleton is therefore both to make work easier and to prevent injuries, particularly in the musculoskeletal area.
+In principle, anything that is attached to the body from the outside and supports it at certain points is considered an exoskeleton.